 If IntelliTrace is enabled and you collect both IntelliTrace events and call information, Edit and Continue is disabled.
 For more information, see IntelliTrace.

-For C++ code, make sure Enable Native Edit and Continue is selected, and set the additional options:
+For C++ code, make sure Enable Native Edit and Continue is selected, and set the other options: